J-Mantilla/credit-risk-classification/README.md

-# credit-risk-classification
-Credit Risk Analysis Using Logistic Regression Overview of the Analysis:
+Credit Risk Analysis Using Logistic Regression Overview of the Analysis
 The purpose of this analysis is to assess the performance of a logistic regression model in predicting credit risk.
 By analyzing data on loan statuses, we aim to develop a model that can accurately distinguish between healthy loans (low risk) and high-risk loans.
 The results of this analysis will inform whether the model is suitable for deployment in a real-world setting to assist in credit risk evaluation.

-Instructions:
+Instructions
 1. Split the Data into Training and Testing Sets
 To begin the analysis: